The English Major

 The requirements for the English Major help students develop deep knowledge of literary history and literary analysis even as they permit students to concentrate in areas of their choice.

-Understanding how the present curriculum came into being helps to explain the variety of options available to you.
-Traditionally, English literature has been divided into a number of historical periods, and the numbering of the L300 courses reflects a chronological sequence from L305 (Chaucer) to L348 (19th-Century British Fiction).
+English literature has traditionally been divided into a number of historical periods, and the numbering of the ENG- L300 courses reflects a chronological sequence from L305 (Chaucer) to L348 (19th-Century British Fiction).
 All these courses, as many titles indicate, fit into some period of literary history, though they need not be taught from an historical point of view.
 The L350-L363 courses comprise American literature, starting with four survey courses, again arranged in chronological order.

 There are other ways of organizing a curriculum or a program.
 The Department offers sequences or groups of courses in creative writing, literary criticism, and English language.
 Another set of courses is given to the study of different genres and different kinds of writing: introductions to poetry, fiction, drama, and non-fictional prose; science fiction; literature for children and young adults.
 Yet another group of courses examines the relationships between literature and culture for example, women and literature, popular literature and culture, Ethnic American literature, American Jewish writers, African American literature and culture, Native American literature, and special topics in British, American, and British Commonwealth literature and culture.